foxio/kubernetes-rails/README.md

 **NOTE** This is not production ready.
 The env is set to "production" as a proof of concept to show the asset pipeline is working in prod.

+This project is a working example of building a rails app using Docker, and deploying using Kubernetes to GCE.
+Each Pod consists of an NGINX and Rails container (running unicorn).
+This allows NGINX to host static files using an [emptyDir](http://kubernetes.io/v1.1/docs/user-guide/volumes.html#emptydir) volume instead of a a more [persistent volume](http://kubernetes.io/v1.1/docs/user-guide/volumes.html).

 ![Server setup diagram](kubernetes-rails.png)

 ## Run locally